-A self-evaluation was undertaken in the Summer term, which took place concurrently with an external review of governance.
+A self-evaluation was undertaken in the summer term.
 Trustees are already provided with a regular opportunity to offer their own reflections and are encouraged to make improvement suggestions.

-There is good two way communication with the same Governance Professional across both Schools under the Trust and the MAT Trust Board.
-The oversight of the Board has not only contributed towards improvements in educational outcomes but also to the School environment with investments across both Schools.
-The next self-evaluation will be conducted in the 2023/24 Summer term.
+There is good two way communication with the same governance professional across both schools under the Trust and the MAT Trust Board.
+The oversight of the Board has not only contributed towards improvements in educational outcomes but also to the School environment with investments across both schools.
+The next self-evaluation will be conducted in the 2024/25 Summer term, which will also review action from the prior self-evaluation.